Evan-Fekete/Capstone-Group/README.md

 I used VNC Viewer (mostly since I already have it for connecting to the lab computers).
 But, I also heard RealVNC also works quite well.

 At the top bar go to File>New Connection.
-Set the VNC Server to be '''raspberrypi.local''' and the name can be whatever you want.
+Set the VNC Server to be "raspberrypi.local" and the name can be whatever you want.

 VNC Viewer should prompt to enter a username and password, I can provide those to you just message me.